rishabhvarshney14/rishabhvarshney14.github.io/README.md

 # Rishabh Varshney

-I'm Rishabh Varshney and currently in my second year of bachelor's degree in Computer Science.
+I'm Rishabh Varshney and currently in my third year of bachelor's degree in Computer Science.
 This portfolio is compilation of the projects, Research Papers that I have implemented and Notebooks in which I have done EDA.

 ## Projects